 The Best Way to Become a Medical Assistant

-Our program costs $3,350.
-We offer flexible payment plans outlined below that enable you to enroll at minimal upfront cost!
+Our program tuition is $3,350.
+We offer flexible payment plans outlined here that enable you to enroll at minimal upfront cost!
 Our program provides you with the foundational education needed to become a medical assistant without the financial burden.

-We know that the world’s a changed place due to the pandemic.
-Now more than ever is the time to practice smart safety measures.
-Our online program enables you to practice social distancing and learn from the safety of your own home.
-Many Americans are under quarantine.
-It’s a tragic time; but a great time to work on yourself and develop a new, in-demand skill set!
+We know that the world is a changed place due to the pandemic.
+It is now more important than ever to practice smart safety measures.
+Our online program enables you to learn from the safety of your own home while practicing social distancing.
+Plus, it’s a great time to work on yourself and develop a new skill set!

-All of us have different circumstances - busy work schedules, children or family members to take care of, etc. Our hybrid medical assistant program allows you to learn throughout the week through various modules, and devote a mere four hours on a Saturday to class - all from the comfort and convenience of your home!
-While we encourage the use of computers for the best educational experience, our programs are designed to be mobile-friendly!
+All of us have different circumstances - busy work schedules, children or family members to take care of, etc. Our hybrid medical assistant program allows you to learn throughout the week utilizing various e-learning modules as well as take-home lab kits!
+Each Saturday, you’ll have a four-hour online session with an instructor to review lectures, labs, and any questions you may have - all from the safety and convenience of your home!
+Additionally, while we encourage the use of computers for the best educational experience, our programs are designed to be mobile-friendly!

-Snap is pleased to announce we offer an optional, free lab and externship seminar to completers of our 12-week program.
-Labs are held across two-weekends (Saturday and Sunday) at regional training centers and provide students an opportunity to practice the hands-on skills they will use as medical assistants.
-The 80-hour externship provides students with additional first-hand practice in a medical office.
+Snap is pleased to announce we offer an optional but strongly recommended, lab and externship seminar at no additional cost to students who complete our 12-week program.
+Labs take place over the course of two weekends (both Saturday and Sunday, 8 hours per day) at regional training centers.
+The lab seminar provides students an additional opportunity to further develop the hands-on skills they will use as medical assistants.
+The 80-hour externship gives students the opportunity to gain first hand experience in a medical office.

 Time: Your online classes are held every Saturday from 10a-2p CST.